K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 1. Access to PaaS-TA User Portal.
 ![002]

-2. Click "Login" button.
+2. Click the "Login" button.
 ![003]

-3. Enter the email address and password to use and click “SIGN IN” button.
+3. Enter the email address and password to use and click the “SIGN IN” button.
 ![004]

-4. When logged in, it goes to dashboard page.
-Enter the organization name to create and click “Create Organization” button.
+4. When logged in, it goes to the dashboard page.
+Enter the organization name to create and click the “Create Organization” button.
 ![005]

-5. When an Organization is created, organization, space, domain and user appear on screen.
-Click “Catalog” menu on top and proceed to catalog list page.
+5. When an Organization is created, organization, space, domain, and user appear on the screen.
+Click the “Catalog” menu on top and proceed to the catalog list page.
   !![006]

-6. At the very bottom part of catalog's [Integrated Development Tool] List, click  “Configuration Management Service” image to go to the configuration management's details page.
+6. At the very bottom part of the catalog's [Integrated Development Tool] List, click the “Configuration Management Service” image to go to the configuration management's details page.
 ![007]

 7. On the detailed page of the configuration management service, input the content for creating the configuration management service.
 Enter the service name in English and click the "Create" button to complete creating the configuration management service instance and proceeds to the space dashboard.